yosuke/rtc-super-template/README.txt

 Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit -n NAME, --name=NAME  Name of the RT-Component.
-[Default: Formula] -f FORMULA, --formula=FORMULA
+  --version             show program's version number and exit -h, --help            show this help message and exit -n NAME, --name=NAME  name of the RT-Component [Default: Formula] -f FORMULA, --formula=FORMULA
-                        The formula.
-[Default: out:RTC.TimedLong =
-                        in1:RTC.TimedLong + in2:RTC.TimedLong]
+                        the formula
+  -c, --compile         compile the component
+  -l HOST, --load=HOST  load the component to the manager